 Set the mood

 Mood matters, for both parties.
-In The Sims 4, different emotions boost success rates by a different amount; from most to least effective: very flirt, very happy/confident, flirty, dazed, happy/confident, playful, energised/inspired/focused.
+In The Sims 4, different emotions boost success rates by a different amount; from most to least effective: very flirty, very happy/confident, flirty, dazed, happy/confident, playful, energized/inspired/focused.

 If you're a painter, you could try painting some flirty pictures and positioning them around where you want the date to happen.
 If you're a writer, you could send the object of your admiration a love email to get them in the mood.
 If you don't have the skill to make someone feel flirty or happy, try something further down the chain.
 In The Sims 4, Sims can get dazed from drinking too much coffee; why not have the date in a cafe?
 The drinks are on you.

 GET THROUGH THAT BIT THAT COMES AFTER THE RELATIONSHIP